 They tend to get along well with humans and most animals as well, and are moderately active.

-They may be prone to heath ailments such as hereditary eye disease, ear infections, and hip dysplasia, to name but a few.
+Unfortunately, the King Charles Spaniel may be prone to a variety of serious heath ailments such as heart conditions, hereditary eye disease, ear infections, and hip dysplasia, to name but a few.

 (breed info: dogbreedinfo.com)